junesirius/junesirius.github.io/_posts/Supernatural/Angelic_Black_Death/SPN-Angelic-black-death-whole-novel.md

 Cass grits his teeth, "In case you forget, *I* happen to also be one of the 'flying monkeys'."
 The air quotes almost get Dean choked on his own unintended laughter.
 He has to fight hard to stop the face muscle from twitching.

 "They might be ass-butts from time to time, but they are still my brothers and sisters."
-Castiel says sternly, Dean avoids his glares and can't help but feel hurt.
-Even if he understands the saying, he really does, but still, the word "brother" might just mean differently sometimes.
+Castiel says sternly, Dean avoids his glares and can't help but feel a sting in the chest.
+Even if he understands the saying -- believe him, he really does -- still, the word "brother" might just mean differently sometimes.

 "So yes, I am going back to Heaven to see what's happening, to save them if I can.
 Or die trying."
 Castiel concludes.